bottlerocket-os/bottlerocket/README.md

 #### Kubernetes settings

-See the [setup guide](QUICKSTART-EKS.md) for much more detail on setting up Bottlerocket and Kubernetes.
+See the [EKS setup guide](QUICKSTART-EKS.md) for much more detail on setting up Bottlerocket and Kubernetes in AWS EKS.
+For more details about running Bottlerocket as a Kubernetes worker node in VMware, see the [VMware setup guide](QUICKSTART-VMWARE.md).

 The following settings must be specified in order to join a Kubernetes cluster.
 You should [specify them in user data](#using-user-data).
-* `settings.kubernetes.cluster-name`: The cluster name you chose during setup; the [setup guide](QUICKSTART-EKS.md) uses "bottlerocket".
 * `settings.kubernetes.cluster-certificate`: This is the base64-encoded certificate authority of the cluster.
 * `settings.kubernetes.api-server`: This is the cluster's Kubernetes API endpoint.

+For Kubernetes variants in AWS, you must also specify:
+* `settings.kubernetes.cluster-name`: The cluster name you chose during setup; the [setup guide](QUICKSTART-EKS.md) uses "bottlerocket".

+For Kubernetes variants in VMware, you must specify:
+* `settings.kubernetes.cluster-dns-ip`: The IP of the DNS service running in the cluster.
+* `settings.kubernetes.bootstrap-token`: The token used for [TLS bootstrapping](https://kubernetes.io/docs/reference/command-line-tools-refe    rence/kubelet-tls-bootstrapping/).

 The following settings can be optionally set to customize the node labels and taints.
 Remember to quote keys (since they often contain ".") and to quote all values.
 * `settings.kubernetes.node-labels`: [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) in the form of key, value pairs added when registering the node in the cluster.